 Separated by a dash,

-But how we did life’s dash speaks,
+But it’s how we did life’s dash that speaks,

 Not silent sod nor ash.

-For those we’ve known may forget,
+Those we’ve known may forget,

-Once we’ve done our splash,
+After we’ve done life’s splash,

 Our date of birth and death,